 - If your pet hears or smells a mouse in your home, they might show unusual interest in that spot.

-- They might appear extremely alert, have a vocal reaction like barking, or scratch at spaces under refrigerators, stoves, or low-clearance furniture pieces.
+- They may appear extremely alert, have a vocal reaction like barking, or scratch at spaces under refrigerators, stoves, or low-clearance furniture pieces.

-Here are some preventative steps you can take to keep mice out of your home.
+Here are some preventative steps you can take to keep mice out: